DevClate/365AutomatedLab/README.md

 ### Data

 In LabSources you can find an excel file named 365DataEnvironment.xlsx that has 4 tabs.

 * Users: This will have all of the user's information you are creating including licensing information
   * If you do not have a UsageLocation set, the licenses will not be added
 * Groups: This will have all the groups you want created
   * I do not have it assigning manager as of yet, but will in the future
 * Location-JobTitle: This will have all the groups that location and jobtitle are suppose to have.
+  * Originally I had these in a validateset, but opted out.
+Let me know in the issues if they should be brought back